ef-tech/laravel-ddd-scaffold/README.md

 php artisan ddd:make:vo {name} [--domain=]
 ```

-- `name`: The name of the Value Object class (e.g., Email or User/Address)
+- `name`: The name of the value object class
-- `--domain`: Optional.
-The domain name to use (defaults to the value in config)
+- `--domain`: The domain name

 Examples: